nhu313/blog/processes.md

 #PID<0.65.0>
 ```

 What happened here?
 We created a process and told it to print `I'm alive!`.
 Our process executed right away.
 Then it exited because it was done with the task.
 The second line `#PID<0.65.0>` is the process identifier (PID).
-PID are unique to a It is the return value when we call `spawn`.
-Note your PID number maybe be different than mine but that's ok.
+It is the return value when we call `spawn`.
+PID are unique.
+We can use it find more information about the process or send messages to it.
+Note your PID number maybe be different than mine.
 To see that spawn actually create a new process, let's print out its PID.

 ```bash
 > self